marcelm/cutadapt/doc/guide.rst

 ones that were used in subsequent rounds of adapter trimming, that is, they get successively shorter.

+Linked adapters appear with up to two rows for each read, one for each constituent adapter for which a match has been found.
+To be able to see which of the two adapters a row describes, the adapter name in column 8 is modified: If the row describes a match of the 5' adapter, the string ``;1`` is added.
+If it describes a match of the 3' adapter, the string ``;2`` is added.
+If there are two rows, the 5' match always comes first.

 .. versionadded:: 1.9
     Columns 9-11 were added.

+.. versionadded:: 2.8
+    Linked adapters in info files work.